Saturday, February 28, 2009

 short truly random seed and can produce a very long sequence of bits which look random to any probabilistic machine.
 We can then use these pseudo-random bits instead of truly random bits to simulate the machine thereby reducing the amount of randomness used.
 This in turn has the potential to lead to better deterministic simulations.
 Unfortunately, pseudo-random generators are known to exist only under the assumption that certain cryptographic objects called one way functions exist.
 However, it is possible to construct specialized unconditional pseudo-random

-generators which can fool a particular class of machines C. Here is one way to do it, choose a class of functions, one for each input length, which is hard for the class C. In other words for every $n \ge 1$, for every machine M $ \in$ C, we must have |$Pr_{x \in U_n}$[M($x$) = f($x$)] $-$ $\frac{1}{2}$| $ \le \epsilon$, where $U_n$ is uniform distribution over $\{0,1\}^n$ and $\epsilon $ is very small(lets say $\frac{1}{n^2}$).
+generators which can fool a particular class of machines C. Here is one way to do it, choose a class of functions, one for each input length, which is hard for the class C. In other words for every , for every machine M C, we must have |[M() = f()] | , where is uniform distribution over and is very small(lets say ).
 What this means is that any machine in C can not do much better then random guessing when asked to predict the values of the hard functions.
-If we have such a class of functions, then here is a very simple pseudo-random generator which stretches its seed by 1 bit: $G_f : s \mapsto (s,f(s))$.
-Notice, that although we are only appending $f(s)$ at the end, no machine in C can distinguish that from a truly random bit with significant probability.
+If we have such a class of functions, then here is a very simple pseudo-random generator which stretches its seed by 1 bit: .
+Notice, that although we are only appending at the end, no machine in C can distinguish that from a truly random bit with significant probability.
 This was roughly the idea behind the pseudo-random generator proposed by Nisan and Wigderson.

 Definition 1:

-For a vector $x \in {\Re}^d$, we define the $L_1$ norm of $x$ to be ||$x$|| = $\sum_i x_i$.
-For a $d \times d$ matrix over $\Re$, we define the norm of M, ||M||, to be the maximum over all the rows M[$i$,.] of ||M[$i$,.]||.
+For a vector , we define the norm of to be |||| = .
+For a matrix over , we define the norm of M, ||M||, to be the maximum over all the rows M[,.] of ||M[,.]||.

 Definition 2:

-If M and N are square matrices of the same dimension and $a$ is a positive real number, we say that M approximates N with accuracy a if ||M $-$ N|| $ \le 2^{-a}$.
+If M and N are square matrices of the same dimension and is a positive real number, we say that M approximates N with accuracy a if ||M N|| .

 Theorem:

-Let $a$ be an integer.
-Given as input a $d \times d$ transition matrix Q and an integer $r$, the PRS algorithm takes a random string $h$ of size $O(r(\log n))$ as input, runs in space $O(r + \log n)$ and computes another matrix $Q^\prime$, such that $Q^\prime$ approximates $Q^{2^{r}}$ with accuracy $a$ and error probability $2^{-2a}$.
+Let be an integer.
+Given as input a transition matrix Q and an integer , the PRS algorithm takes a random string of size as input, runs in space and computes another matrix , such that approximates with accuracy and error probability .

-Notice, that it is enough to approximate the entries in the matrix $Q^{2^r}$, since we only want to detect a significant gap in the acceptance probability of $\frac{2}{3}$ when $x \in $ L and the probability of $\frac{1}{3}$, when $x \notin$ L. For simulating BPL, we need to choose $r$ such that $2^r \ge d$.
-Choosing $r = O(\log n)$, gives us the desired log-space simulation which uses $O((\log n)^2)$ bits of randomness.
+Notice, that it is enough to approximate the entries in the matrix , since we only want to detect a significant gap in the acceptance probability of when L and the probability of , when L. For simulating BPL, we need to choose such that .
+Choosing , gives us the desired log-space simulation which uses bits of randomness.
 A straightforward derandomization of this algorithm, i.e. enumerating through all the possible choices of the random seed, will not help us improve on the bound given by Savitch's theorem(WHY?).
-But, in a later paper Nisan observed that most of the bits in the random seed can actually be calculated deterministically, reducing the randomness used by the algorithm to $O(\log n)$.
-Derandomizing this new algorithm gives a deterministic simulation of BPL which uses $O((\log n)^2)$ space and $n^{O(1)}$ time!
-Hence, Nisan was able to show that BPL $\subseteq$ DTISP($n^{O(1)}$,$(\log n)^2$).
-In other words, Nisan showed that BPL $\subseteq SC$(``Steve's'' class).
-In a later work Nisan, Endre Szemer$\grave{\textrm{e}}$di, and Wigderson, in 1992, showed that undirected s-t connectivity(USTCONN) is in $L^{\frac{3}{2}}$.
-Of course, from Omar Reingold's result in 2004, we now know that USTCONN $\in$ L. But at that point the USTCONN $\in$ $L^{\frac{3}{2}}$ was a major indication that may be deterministic simulation of BPL could be done in $L^{\frac{3}{2}}$.
+But, in a later paper Nisan observed that most of the bits in the random seed can actually be calculated deterministically, reducing the randomness used by the algorithm to .
+Derandomizing this new algorithm gives a deterministic simulation of BPL which uses space and time!
+Hence, Nisan was able to show that BPL DTISP(,).
+In other words, Nisan showed that BPL (``Steve's'' class).
+In a later work Nisan, Endre Szemerdi, and Wigderson, in 1992, showed that undirected s-t connectivity(USTCONN) is in .
+Of course, from Omar Reingold's result in 2004, we now know that USTCONN L. But at that point the USTCONN was a major indication that may be deterministic simulation of BPL could be done in .
 This was achieved by Michael Saks and Shiyu Zhou and will be the last result covered in this post.

 The main idea behind Saks and Zhou's result is to somehow balance the space usage and the randomness usage of the PRS algorithm.
 One way to do this is to try and combine Savitch's theorem and Nisan's PRS algorithm, i.e. try to do repeated matrix squaring but at each level of recursion, instead of calculating the matrix exactly, approximate it using the PRS algorithm.
 Lets see how it works in detail.

 Consider the PRS algorithm again.
-Lets divide the input $r$ into two parts $r_1$ and $r_2$ such that $r = r_1r_2$.
-We can calculate $Q^{2^r}$ as a sequence matrices $Q_0$,$Q_1$,$\ldots$,$Q_{r_2}$, such that $Q_0$ = $Q^{2^{r_1}}$, $Q_{i+1}$ = ${Q_i}^{2^{r_1}}$ and $Q_{r_2}$ = $Q^{2^r}$.
-At each of the $r_2$ levels of the recursion we can use the PRS algorithm
+Lets divide the input into two parts and such that .
+We can calculate as a sequence matrices ,,,, such that = , = and = .
+At each of the levels of the recursion we can use the PRS algorithm

 to approximately calculate the matrices.
-We are going to use $O(\log n)$ space at each level for a total of $O(r_2 \log n)$ space.
-Also we are going to use $O(r_1 \log n)$ bits of randomness at each level for a total of $O(r \log n)$ bits of randomness.
+We are going to use space at each level for a total of space.
+Also we are going to use bits of randomness at each level for a total of bits of randomness.
 At present this does not seem very impressive, but what Saks and Zhou show is that we can actually use the same seed for the PRS algorithm at each level of recursion.
-This reduces the randomness complexity to $O(r_1 \log n)$.
+This reduces the randomness complexity to .
 The reason why we can do that is the following: The analysis of the PRS algorithm shows that most of the seeds are good for a given fixed matrix.
 Hence, by union bound we must be able to show that most of the seeds are also good for a fixed set of matrices.
-If we can do that then we can set $r = O(\log n)$, and $r_1=r_2$, to get an algorithm with space complexity $O({(\log n }^{\frac{3}{2}})$ and randomness complexity $O({(\log n)}^{\frac{3}{2}})$.
-Then, a straightforward derandomization will give us the desired result that BPL $\subseteq L^{\frac{3}{2}}$.
+If we can do that then we can set , and , to get an algorithm with space complexity and randomness complexity .
+Then, a straightforward derandomization will give us the desired result that BPL .
 But there is a catch.

 Notice that we cannot really apply the union bound argument to the matrices produced by the PRS algorithm since each of them depends on the seed used in the previous level of recursion.
 Saks and Zhou get around this problem by introducing the idea of random perturbations.
 The main observation is that we can apply the union bound argument to the sequence of matrices if they are not approximately calculated but exactly calculated as in Savitch's theorem.
 Now, the PRS algorithm guarantees that the matrices will be very close to the exact ones.
 Hence, if we just truncate the values in the matrices ignoring the lower order bits, we should be done.
 Except that we might have some bad roundings at boundary cases.
 Hence, what Saks and Zhou do is that they reduce the value of each entry in the matrix at each level by some random quantity and then truncate the values.
 In this way, the new matrices are independent of the seed used and we can then say that most of the seeds will be good for all these matrices.
-For random perturbations we increase the space usage at each level by $O(\log n)$.
-But the final space usage still is $O((\log n)^{\frac{3}{2}})$.
+For random perturbations we increase the space usage at each level by .
+But the final space usage still is .
 That's it, we can now state Saks and Zhou's result that

-There is a general feeling in the community that we might be close to proving RL$=$L. In fact, Omar Reingold, Luca Trevisan and Salil Vadhan, in a paper in 2005, gave some strong evidence in favor of this.
+There is a general feeling in the community that we might be close to proving RLL.
+In fact, Omar Reingold, Luca Trevisan and Salil Vadhan, in a paper in 2005, gave some strong evidence in favor of this.

 Aside: